Disentangling Popularity and Quality: An Edge Classification Approach for Fair Recommendation: Experiments

 \subsection{Ablation study}

-In this section, we explore the effect of different components of our proposed method on its final output.
-Since we applied the changes that we introduced in Section~\ref{disentangled} to all the baseline models, it is not possible to compare the model in the case where the data is in the original form.
-Therefore, we only investigate the effect of our cost-sensitive learning technique on the model.
-We refer to this as case as "w/o Cost", and present the results in the last columns of Tables~\ref{tbl:performance_comparison1} and \ref{tbl:performance_comparison2}.
+In this section, we analyze the influence of individual components of our proposed method on the final output.
+Specifically, we evaluate the effects of our Edge-classification and Cost-sensitive learning techniques on the model.
+These scenarios are denoted as “w/o Edge” and “w/o Cost”, respectively.
+The corresponding results are presented in the last two columns of Tables~\ref{tbl:performance_comparison_300} to~\ref{tbl:performance_comparison_20}.
+Note that, since our cost-sensitive weighting scheme cannot be applied to the BPR loss function, it is omitted in the “w/o Edge” variant.

-Considering recommendation accuracy, removing the cost-sensitive component from our model generally leads to a slight decline in performance, especially at lower cutoffs (e.g., 100).
-However, even without this component, our model still outperforms LightGCN and LightGCN+Reg.
-The "w/o Cost" version of our model shows a significant decline in fairness.
-Our complete model exhibits better EO, PRU, and PRI scores, underscoring the importance of the fairness component in ensuring equitable treatment.
+Considering recommendation accuracy, removing the cost-sensitive component from our model generally results in a slight decline in performance--especially on the Amazon CDs and Bookcrossing datasets.
+The "w/o Cost" variant also shows a significant drop in fairness, whereas our complete model achieves improved EO, PRU, and PRI scores, highlighting the importance of incorporating fairness mechanisms.
+The "w/o Edge" variant represents the LightGCN model applied to our cleaned dataset with our disentangled popularity and quality method.
+A similar pattern emerges as with the "w/o Cost" variant, though the differences are more pronounced.
+Specifically, while the "w/o Edge" variant exhibits a modest improvement in accuracy, its fairness metrics decline considerably.
+This observation implies that although the BPR loss function can enhance accuracy, it tends to favor users interested in popular items, thus compromising fairness and limiting the model's ability to serve users with less affinity for popular items.